sirixdb/sirixdb.github.io/jsoniq-api.md

 for $doc in jn:collection('mydocs.col') return $doc
 ```

 or via `jn:doc(xs:string, xs:string, xs:int) as json-item()`, which is almost identical as the version to open XML resources.
-The first parameter is the database to open, the second parameter the resource and the last parameter is the optional revision to open.
-Without the last parameter SirixDB opens the most recent revision.
+The first parameter is the database to open, the second parameter is the resource, and the last parameter is the optional revision to open.
+Without the last parameter, SirixDB opens the most recent revision.

-For instance if we have stored the following very JSON-string as a resource in SirixDB `{"sirix":{"revisionNumber":1}}`, then we'll be able to retrieve the revisionNumber simply via:
+For instance, if we have stored the following very JSON-string as a resource in SirixDB `{"sirix":{"revisionNumber":1}}`, then we'll be able to retrieve the revision number simply via:

-`jn:doc('mycol.jn','mydoc.jn')=>sirix=>revisionNumber`
+`jn:doc('mycol.jn','mydoc.jn').sirix.revisionNumber`

-This example query shows the `deref`-operator `=>` which is used to select object values by their key name.
+This example query shows the `deref`-operator `.` which is used to select object values by their key name.

 We'll save other JSON examples for later.
 First, we want to show how to update XML and JSON resources.

 ### Update a Resource

-In order to update a resource we're able to use XQuery Update statements.
-First we load an XML document again into a resource in a (to be created) database.
-The database is named `mycol.xml` and the resource `mydoc.xml`.
+In order to update a resource, we're able to use XQuery Update statements.
+First, we load an XML document again into a resource in a (to be created) database.
+The database is named `mycol.xml`, and the resource `mydoc.xml`.
 Then we open the database and the resource again.
 We open the resource in its most recent revision and insert an XML fragment (`<a><b/></a>`) as a first child into the root element log.
 We serialize the result to `STDOUT` again.

 ```java
 // Prepare sample document.